asoffer/int64-presentation/intro.md

   project.
 * So we're going to be exploring a few of the things that make this a hard problem.
 And some of the things you might not expect to make this difficult.
-* I'm going to ask that you please hold questions until the end.
 * And with that, lets dive right into it.
-Since we're talking about integers, it's worth reviewing some of the details of what integer are in C++.
+Since we're talking about integers, it's worth reviewing some of the details of what integers are in C++.

 @@@@@